 This recipe is about super simple, easy to find ingredients.
-The photo below is a visual guide so that you can get what you need:
+The photo below is a visual guide so that you can get what you need.
+Please refer to the printable recipe card for specific ingredient measurements and instructions.

 As you can see, the recipe calls for: